jonnonz1/nz-statute-book/acts/public/1950/crown-proceedings-act-1950.md

 (1) Except as provided in this section, no execution or attachment or process in the nature thereof shall be issued out of any court for enforcing satisfaction by the Crown, or by the Attorney-General, or any government department or officer of the Crown of any order made in any civil proceedings under this Act.
 (2) Where in any civil proceedings any order (whether for costs or otherwise) is made by the court in favour of any person against the Crown or the Attorney-General or any government department or officer of the Crown, and the person in whose favour the order is made so requests, the proper officer of the court shall issue to that person, without payment of any fee, a certificate in form 5 of Schedule 3 or to the like effect: provided that, if the order provides for the payment of money, the court by which the order is made or any court to which an appeal against the order lies may direct that, pending an appeal or otherwise, payment of the money so payable, or any part thereof, shall be suspended, and (if the certificate has not been issued) may order any such directions to be inserted therein.
-(3) On receipt of any such certificate the Governor-General, without further appropriation than this section, may cause to be paid to the person therein named the amount payable by the Crown under the order, together with any costs allowed him or her by the court and the interest, if any, lawfully due thereon, and may also perform or give effect to the terms of the order so far as it is to be satisfied by the Crown.
+(3) On receipt of any such certificate the Governor-General may cause to be paid to the person therein named the amount payable by the Crown under the order, together with any costs allowed him or her by the court and the interest, if any, lawfully due thereon, and may also perform or give effect to the terms of the order so far as it is to be satisfied by the Crown.
-(4) The Minister of Finance shall, forthwith after the end of each financial year, cause to be prepared, in such form as he or she approves or directs, a statement showing all amounts paid under this section without appropriation other than this section; and shall, as soon as practicable, cause the statement (duly audited by the Auditor-General) to be laid before Parliament.
+(4) A department that has paid money under this section must include in its annual financial statements a statement showing the total of all amounts paid under this section in the relevant financial year.

 ### 25 Execution by the Crown
 (1) Subject to the provisions of this Act and any other Act, any order made in favour of the Crown against any person in any civil proceedings may be enforced in the same manner as an order made between subjects is enforced, and not otherwise.
 This subsection shall apply both in relation to proceedings pending at the commencement of this Act and in relation to proceedings instituted thereafter.